 - Identify up to four members of the care team to attend the Summit on Saturday, April 7, at the Hilton Columbus at Easton in Columbus.
 Attendance by a physician or team champion is required.

 - Utilize the diabetes module to enter chart data, select a pathway of intervention (prevention or management of diabetes), and re-enter data after five months of protocol intervention.
 View a video tutorial on how to use the module.

 Participating Practices Receive

 - Complimentary registration and mileage reimbursement for up to four members of the care team to attend the Summit.

 - Free CME credits for all on-site participants.
 Application for CME credit will be filed with the AAFP.
 We anticipate approximately 5 credits to be awarded.
 These credits are recognized by most national organizations.

-- $250 practice stipend for completion of the module after six months of implementation.
+- $250 practice stipend for completion of the module after five months of implementation.

 - ABFM Family Medicine Certification credit and AAFP Performance Improvement in Practice credits upon completion of the diabetes module.

 This live activity has been reviewed and is acceptable for up to 5 Prescribed CME credits by the AAFP.
 AAFP Prescribed credit is accepted by the American Medical Association (AMA) as equivalent to the AMA Physicians Recognition Award Category 1 credit